Woolf, S. J. (Samuel Johnson), b. 1880 d. 1948

 Collection size: 3.0 linear feet

 Collection Summary: Biographical material, letters, art works, 2 contracts, notes, writings, subject files, scrapbooks, printed material, and photographs document the journalism and portraiture of S.J.
 Woolf.
 His subjects included many of the twentieth century's most influential figures.

-REELS 4065-4066: Scrapbook I contains ca. 400 photographs of charcoal portraits of noted figures in politics, business, science, and the arts, drawn by Woolf between 1918 and 1948 for the NEW YORK TIMES magazine series "Drawings from Life."
+Scrapbook I contains circa 400 photographs of charcoal portraits of noted figures in politics, business, science, and the arts, drawn by Woolf between 1918 and 1948 for the "New York Times" magazine series "Drawings from Life."
 The other three scrapbooks contain clippings, 1923-1948, of the brief biographies, written by Woolf from his conversations with his subjects as he drew them, which were published with the drawings.
 The third scrapbook also includes an original drawing of Alfred E. Smith and Woolf's obituaries.

 Scrapbooks on reels 4065-4066 lent for microfilming, and remainder donated by Dr. Deborah Hobson, Woolf's granddaughter, through the National Portrait Gallery, which received the papers along with 107 drawings by Woolf of prominent Americans.
 The papers were transferred to the Archives of American Art, 1988 and 1992.

 How to Use this Collection

 - Microfilm reels 4065-4066 available at Archives of American Art offices and through interlibrary loan.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.